SebastianLazarte/N-Puzzle-Solver/README.md

 Has the advantages of BFS and DFS
 Memory requirements are linear (DFS) Guarantees an optimal solution (if exists) (BFS)

+## Running the script

+**python main.py** inside the directory of the file.
+In order to read the file just write the name of it

 ## Experiments & Results
 1.For n = 2: generate the entire state space manually on a sheet of paper (or a word document). word document).
 Scan this sheet (or take a naked picture of it) and include it in your report.
 How many states are they?